 1. Product Roadmaps Should be Flexible

-You’ve got to be okay with uncertainty, and you’ve got to be willing to embark on your product plan knowing that you can’t possibly know everything at the outset — that you will hit surprises, challenges and opportunities along the way.
+You’ve got to be okay with uncertainty.
+You’ve got to be willing to embark on your product plan, knowing that you can’t possibly know everything at the outset — that you will hit surprises, challenges, and opportunities along the way.
 Your roadmap needs to factor in these uncertainties — and needs to be flexible enough to allow you to change course quickly when necessary.

 Finally, a flexible roadmap can be a headache if changes are not communicated promptly and effectively.
-Make sure your stakeholders always have access to the most up-to-date version of the roadmap, whether that means storing it on a shared wiki or using cloud-based software that updates automatically.
+Ensure your stakeholders always have access to the most up-to-date version of the roadmap, whether that means storing it on a shared wiki or using cloud-based software that automatically updates.
 Transparency is key to building alignment on product strategy, no matter how frequently you need to reprioritize.

 2. Product Roadmaps Should be Deeply Rooted in Well-Thought-Out Goals